P0301 Code: Cylinder 1 Misfire Detected

 - Hesitation or stumble during acceleration

-- Loss of power / poor acceleration
+- Loss of power and poor acceleration

 - Hard starting

-- Fuel smell from exhaust (sometimes)
+- A fuel smell from the exhaust (sometimes)

-Common Causes of P0301
+🔧Common Causes of P0301

 - Worn or fouled spark plug on cylinder 1